 Han Market, Việt Nam - Things to Do in Han Market

-Dive into the heart of Vietnamese culinary culture by wandering through discover Han Market's extensive food section.
-Sample local specialties like mi quang (turmeric noodles), banh xeo (sizzling pancakes), and fresh tropical fruits while observing the daily rhythms of local life.
-The market's food stalls offer some of the most authentic and affordable meals in the city.
+Dive into the vibrant food culture at Han Market, where dozens of vendors serve authentic Vietnamese dishes from dawn to dusk.
+Sample local specialties like mi quang (turmeric noodles), banh xeo (crispy pancakes), and fresh spring rolls while experiencing the energetic atmosphere of this traditional market.
+The market's food section offers some of the most authentic and affordable meals in the city.

 Getting There